 Colorado’s Rocky Mountains may be best known for their ski slopes.
-But do you know what else they boast?
-Perfect for Apres ski, healing or relaxation?
+But do you know what other natural wonders they boast — perfect for après ski, healing or relaxation?
 Natural mineral hot springs!
 There are several relaxing hot springs near Denver, Colorado.
 There’s even an official Colorado Historic Hot Springs Loop.
 Our entire family is a fan of visiting natural hot springs, particularly on snowy winter days.
 There’s just something magical about soaking in the warm water as snow flakes float down around you.
-Read on to discover our favorites below!

 Historically, mineral hot springs have been used to soothe muscle aches and arthritis.
 Calcium and sodium bicarbonate has been shown to help with circulation, which in turn can help lower blood pressure.
 Of course, the relaxing aspect of the hot springs could also be helping with this.
 In addition, hot springs are typically set in nature.
 Just being out in nature is good for us.